planterajs/plantera/README.md

 ## Introduction

-Plantera implements the most convenient way to create routing for your server applications in a server-side JavaScript with event-driven approch.
+Plantera implements the most convenient way to create routing for your server applications in a server-side JavaScript with event-driven approach.
 It uses an effector under the hood to achieve maximum reactivity and performance, while also allowing integration of existing codebases written in the effector.

 ### Core concepts:
 - All handlers (or middlewares) are effects that can be interconnected and monitored by different parts of the system.